yukiraicom/chat-space/README.md

 ### Association

-- has_many :users, through: :members
+- has_many :users, through: :group_users
 - has_many :messages